Our Work

 Workcred, Dallas College, and Bufflehead Strategies, LLC are working together to support the development of high-quality apprenticeship programs in the United States.

-Despite their prevalence in the workforce, there is no complete, centralized source of data on the outcomes or impact of certifications or other non-degree credentials.
+Despite their prevalence in the workforce, there is no complete, centralized source of data on the outcomes or impact of certifications or other credentials.
 While there have been isolated efforts to collect this data by states, as well as self-reported data from certification bodies and other credential issuers, outcomes data are fragmented and incomplete.
-To help provide this much-needed transparency for certifications and other non-degree credentials, Workcred is working with certification bodies and other credential issuers to explore opportunities to link administrative data in order to improve understanding of the value of certifications, the aggregate labor market outcomes of credential holders, and insights into credential pathways and career choices.
+To help provide this much-needed transparency for certifications and other credentials, Workcred is working with certification bodies and other credential issuers to explore opportunities to link administrative data in order to improve understanding of the value of these credentials, the aggregate labor market outcomes of credential holders, and insights into credential pathways and career choices.

 Manufacturing Credentials: Now and for the Future